sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - A shot showing the environment from an elevated aerial position.

-- A video closing with a bird’s-eye perspective.
+- A video closing with a bird's-eye perspective.

 - A shot where the camera is positioned high above the ground.

 - A video that ends with a top-down or high-altitude framing.

-- A scene that concludes with a drone-like aerial viewpoint.
+- A scene that closes with a drone-like aerial viewpoint.

 </details>